McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 Go back to your browser, the page should now have a McMaster-branded navigation bar:
 ![navbar-1](assets/img/navbar-1.png)
-If you hover over the "MacApp" button, the text should turn heritage gold indicating that this is a clickable link.
+If you hover over the "MacApp" button, the text should turn Heritage Gold indicating that this is a clickable link.

-Try decreasing the width of your window and notice how the title of the app title will be centered and a new menu icon will be shown:
+Try decreasing the width of your window and notice how a new menu icon will be shown along with a smaller logo:
 ![navbar-2](assets/img/navbar-2.png)

 ### Create Additional Pages